Shrinking Japan OKs divisive bill to get more foreign labor

 Lawmakers were due to vote late Friday on a government proposal to allow hundreds of thousands of foreign laborers to live and work in a country that has long resisted accepting outsiders.

-It’s seen as an unavoidable step as the country’s population rapidly ages and shrinks.
+It’s seen as an unavoidable step as the country’s population of about 126 million rapidly ages and shrinks.

 Many short-handed industries, especially in the services sector, already rely heavily on foreign “trainees” and language students.
 The country also selectively grants visas to white-collar professionals, often from the west.